 a) be a natural person;

 b) have attained the age of twenty-five years or, in the case of an employee of the Board, the age of eighteen years;

-c) be a citizen of the Republic of South Africa and ordinarily reside in the Province of the Western Cape (The criteria to be utilised to determine whether
+c) be a citizen of the Republic of South Africa (the Republic) and ordinarily resident in the Province;

 e) be of good financial standing; and

-f) not be disqualified in terms of Section 5 of the Act.
+f) not be disqualified under section 5 of the Act.

-In terms of Section 5 of the Act, the following persons are disqualified from being appointed to the Board:
+In terms of section 5 of the Act, the following persons are disqualified from being appointed as a member of the Board:

-a) anyone who has been convicted of an offence relating to gambling or racing;
+a) anyone who has at any time been convicted of an offence in terms of the Act or any similar law;

 c) an unrehabilitated insolvent or anyone who is subject to any legal disability;